trbaker/educ2026/README.md

 This is a mobile "geogame" that uses phone location services in the browser to find hidden AR (augmented reality) map markers within a defined area - like a hotel or convention center.
 Players get within the geofence of the predefined markers to "catch" the marker and earn a point.
 Winners listed on the "Leaderboard" win only the respect and honor from fellow players.
  Screen shots and explanations follow.

+Find more geogames at this blog post: https://community.esri.com/t5/education-blog/geogames-for-learners/ba-p/1713386.

 ## Start-up
 <img src="images/open_screen.png" width=300><br>